 For the long term thinkers with enough space for a large container pot or a enough space in their yard.
 Once established, fruit trees can require minimal care and effort besides an annual pruning and potentially some watering in the dry season.
 Having fresh fruit packed with vitamins and minerals is a great way to be prepared for a pandemic.

 For a nutritious punch, leafy greens are an easy plant for beginners and vets alike.
 From arugula, to kale, to lettuces and chards, there are so many options!
 Choose something with a high yield for optimum harvests during a pandemic.

 Many herbs like oregano, thyme, sage, mints, rosemary, and lavender have antimicrobial and immune supporting properties.
 They are generally easy to grow and do well by window sills or on balconies.
 Not only do they add fresh flavor to foods, they also impart their health properties into your meals or teas.
+This is a great way to use food as medicine.
 A fresh cup of lavender and oregano tea can feel so warming and healing during a bout of malaise.

 Have you heard of nettles, dandelion, chamomile or lemon balm?
 All have been considered weeds at some point in time in varying regions.
 But guess what?
 The label of “weeds” means that they are persistent and easy to grow!
 And guess what again?!
 They are all packed with medicinal value!